-An Evergreen sales process can also be where you offer your course all the time and are not using deadline funnel or anything like that.
-It's just the price it is all year round.
+An Evergreen sales process can also be where you sell online courses all the time and are not using Deadline Funnel or anything like that.
+It’s just the price it is all year round.

-You might offer a sale around New Year's or Black Friday or some other special day, and then that's it.
-Or you never offer your course for a sale price, and that's fine too.
-But you do continuously offer your course for sale year-round.
+You might offer a sale around New Year’s or Black Friday or some other special day, and then that’s it.
+Or you never offer your online course for a sale price, and that’s fine too.
+But you do continuously sell online courses year-round.

-I like this model because, as a consumer, I want to be able to enroll in a training course on my terms, like when I want.
-I may not want to learn about a specific topic right now, but maybe if the course creator keeps following up with me, I'll sign up in 2 months.
+I like this model because, as a consumer, I want to be able to enroll in an online course on my terms, like when I want.
+I may not want to learn about a specific topic right now, but maybe if the online business keeps following up with me, I’ll sign up in 2 months.

 And on the flip side of that, if I want to learn about that topic right now and the course isn’t for sale because you’re doing an open/close cart model, I’m just going to buy it from someone else.

 An evergreen model is also a lot less stressful.
 If you’re getting into digital training as a lifestyle business (where you’re looking to run it on your terms) then this will appeal to you a lot more than the open/close launch model.